kevinfrei/EMP/README.md

 I've got playback working.
 Double-clicking on artists, albums, and songs adds to the 'Now Playing' list.
 Repeat & Shuffle generally work the way you expect.
 `yarn start` will launch it.
-The trouble is that there's something buggy in the electron packager so that the results of `yarn build` don't actually work :/
+Albums with jpg's/png's in the same folder will display those images in the Album list.
+Honestly, it's semi-functional.
+Playlists are the next major piece of functionality to add.

 ## Stuff to do